-Firstly, estimates of the severity of anaemia, defined by Hb concentration and of iron deficiency, defined by TSI or ferritin concentration were examined as a cause of anaemia.
-Anaemia was defined as Hb <10 g/dL and differentiated as Hb <10 g/dL - 'severe anaemia'; Hb <11 - 11.5 g/dL - 'moderate anaemia' and Hb < 12 -15.2 g/dL - 'normal'.
-Persons with TSI or serum ferritin <60 μg/dL were also described as 'anaemic' (The Merck Manual, 1999).
-In the morphological examination of iron deficiency anaemia, the morphology of the red cells should be microcytic, hypochromic with anisocytosis and poikilocytosis ( The Merck Manual, 1999).
-Gestation age and gravidity were also retained in all models because iron status and haemoglobin concentration is known to be strongly associated with gestation age and gravidity (The Merck Manual, 1999).
-Data were analyzed using SPSS (version 11.0; SPSS Inc, Chicago) whilst statistical significance was defined as a p-value of <0.05.
+Firstly, estimates of the severity of anaemia, defined by Hb concentration, and of iron deficiency, defined by TSI or ferritin concentration were examined as a cause of anaemia.
+Anaemia was defined as Hb <10 g/dl and differentiated as Hb <10 g/dl - 'severe anaemia'; Hb <11 - 11.5 g/dL - 'moderate anaemia' and Hb 12 - 15.2 g/dL - 'normal'.
+Persons with TSI or serum ferritin <60 μ g/dL were also described as 'anaemic' (Porter and Kaplan, 1999).
+In the morphological examination of iron deficiency anaemia, the morphology of the red cells should be microcytic, hypochromic with anisocytosis and poikilocytosis (Porter and Kaplan, 1999).
+Gestation age and gravidity were also retained in all models because iron status and haemoglobin concentration is known to be strongly associated with gestation age and gravidity (Porter and Kaplan, 1999).
+Data was analyzed using SPSS (version 11.0; SPSS Inc, Chicago), while statistical significance was defined as a p-value of <0.05.
 The Pearson Chi - square test was used to examine the association between both total serum iron and haemoglobin concentrations and helminth infection as indicators of anaemia.